 Within our communities in the United States, the risks of climate change will exacerbate entrenched inequalities, especially for those living in poverty.
 As governments and communities adapt to climate change, individual homeowners will bear a significant individual and collective responsibility to assess and manage their home’s climate risk.

 Millions of properties in the United States are at risk currently and many more will soon face increased pressure from global environmental conditions and changing weather patterns.
 Knowing the facts can help you make a more informed decision about how to manage, sell, and buy your home.
 The ClimateCheck property report will help you assess as a whole the separate but compounding effects of climate change.
-Understanding each risk—heat, fire, storm, drought, and flood—is now a crucial part of home ownership.
+Understanding each risk—heat, fire, precipitation, wind, drought, and flood—is now a crucial part of home ownership.

 As a homeowner, you will be able to use knowledge of your risk situation to mitigate and adapt to your most pressing climate stressors.
 Adaptation aims to manage climate risks at an acceptable level and give you the opportunity to take steps to mitigate your future risk exposure.
 Potential adaptations include updating your heating and cooling systems, installing insulation, checking for and repairing cracks, and investigating your plumbing and sewer systems.